EPUB: Supporting Learner Variability in EPUB Creation

 The International Digital Publishing Forum (IDPF) defines EPUB as "the distribution and interchange format standard for digital publications and documents based on Web Standards.
 EPUB defines a means of representing, packaging and encoding structured and semantically enhanced Web content—including XHTML, CSS, SVG, images, and other resources—for distribution in a single-file format."1

-The CAST AEM Center has developed Getting Started with EPUB, which has additional information about the benefits of EPUB, how to find and read EPUB publications and options for getting started with their creation.
+The CAST AEM Center has developed Creating Accessible Publications with EPUB, which has additional information about the benefits of EPUB, how to find and read EPUB publications and options for getting started with their creation.

 EPUBs are digital books that are viewable on desktops, tablets, and mobile devices.
 EPUB content can include text, images, audio, videos, and interactive elements.
 When the content is designed with learner variability in mind and uses the accessible features of digital publications, that content becomes a powerful tool in education.
 EPUBs not only have the potential to offer robust representations that combine different forms of media, but they also engage and affirm educator and learner participation and sharing in the open education movement.